a11599/tmodplay/README.md

 ## Build pre-requisites

-The app can be built in DOS or Windows.
+The app can be built under DOS and Windows.
 The build uses the following toolchain:

 * [NASM](https://www.nasm.us/) to compile assembly source code to linkable objects.
 * [Open Watcom](http://www.openwatcom.org/) to make the project and link the executable binary.
 * (optional) [DOSBox-X](https://dosbox-x.com/) to test the build on a modern PC.
 Normal [DOSBox](https://www.dosbox.com/) should work as well, but the configuration file may need some adjustments.

-The build toolchain is also available for Linux, but I only build in DOS and Windows.
+The build toolchain is also available for Linux, but I only build under DOS and Windows.

 Download and install the dependencies, then: